-Years ago, there was a movie that Pixar did called “A Bug’s Life”… In a scene in that movie, a bug was staring at a bug zapper and his friend said “No!
+Years ago, there was a movie that Pixar did call “A Bug’s Life”… In a scene in that movie, a bug was staring at a bug zapper and his friend said “No!
 Harry No!
-Don’t look at the light!” and Harry replies in a daze “I cant help it, it’s so beautiful….” and then proceeds to get fried.
+Don’t look at the light!” and Harry replies in a daze “I can’t help it, it’s so beautiful….” and then proceeds to get fried.
 This was a great movie from my childhood, and while that scene was funny back in the day, it honestly carries a good lesson now that I’m well into adulthood.
 It was what I immediately thought of when I was reading this passage in Proverbs.

 The father in this story was like the friend crying out to Harry to not let the dangerous bug zapper draw him in.
 The father here is warning his child not to join in with a group of people who are trying to make easy money at the expense of others.
-It seems easy up front, but in the end it’s going to backfire on them.
+It seems easy up front, but in the end, it’s going to backfire on them.
 That kind of life, one way or another, will most certainly end up in disaster.
 Even if through their entire life of robbery and violence they do not get caught, they will still be held accountable before God.
-Odds are good however, that the group will become too greedy or too relaxed and get caught during an attempt or be arrested and found guilty along the way.
+Odds are good, however, that the group will become too greedy or too relaxed and get caught during an attempt or be arrested and found guilty along the way.
 It seems like it is easy money, but it’s really just buying an early grave.

 Sin is so attractive because it appears as if it’s the fastest way to prosperity and inclusion with everyone else at the same time (because everyone else is doing it).
 By allowing sin into your life, you effectively become a slave to it.
 As the hamster on a wheel discovers, if you go a little bit farther you still aren’t at the end.
-So, you go a little deeper into the sin and there’s only more to corrupt your heart, mind and body.
-Sin will always seems like the best choice for the short term, but in the long term it WILL kill a part or the whole of you.
+So, you go a little deeper into the sin and there’s only more to corrupt your heart, mind, and body.
+Sin will always seem like the best choice for the short term, but in the long term, it WILL kill a part or the whole of you.
 The father here is warning his child that even though others will be preaching how easy it is to get ahead if you only did what they did, it’s not obeying God’s word and there will be a great price to pay.
 As in most things in our lives, we need to be thinking about the long-term… When it comes to finances, we need to think about retirement… when it comes to our health we should be taking care of ourselves now so we don’t regret it when we’re older… and when it comes to our relationships we should be seeking people that we know will not lead us astray from the Lord, try to hurt us, betray our trust and take advantage of us (and the same for us towards them).
 The father in this passage has wisdom and experience, and he wants his child to not have to suffer.
 He wants his child to fly freely and not be drawn like that bug to the bug zapper.
 “It’s so beautiful” only for awhile… and then you pay the price.

 Now you might be saying, “Wow, this passage talks about killing people for fun… I think you’re exaggerating and overreacting to it.
 I don’t try to ambush and kill people.
 I’m not a bad person.”

 Well, that’s honestly what I thought several times I had read it through the last few years.
 I love the book of Proverbs, and I read it often.
-This time however, this passage really stuck out to me because of this very reason.
+This time, however, this passage really stuck out to me because of this very reason.
 It seemed too distant to be relevant to my life at first glance, and that’s always the first sign that I haven’t meditated on it long enough to see what God really wants to show me.
-The connections started to come together after I thought of, and re-read the two passages below.
+The connections started to come together after I thought, and re-read the two passages below.

 “You have heard that it was said to those of old, ‘You shall not murder, and whoever murders will be in danger of the judgment.’
 But I say to you that whoever is angry with his brother without a cause shall be in danger of the judgment.
 And whoever says to his brother, ‘Raca!’ shall be in danger of the council.
 But whoever says, ‘You fool!’ shall be in danger of hell fire.”